Prooffreader/twitter_feminism_analysis/README.md

-# twitter_feminism_analysis
-Data analysis of most characteristic words used in pro- and anti-feminist tweets

 # The most characteristic words in pro- and anti-feminist tweets #

 ## Attitude analysis by machine learning as an alternative to sentiment analysis in order to classify tweets as pro- or anti-feminist, and determine the differences in their vocabularies ##